Lancia Aurelia: Lancia Aurelia Cabriolet (B50/B52)

 The first prototype of the B50 cabriolet was shown at the 1950 Turin Auto Show.
-Produced in small numbers, around 265 cars, by cabriolet-specialist Pinin Farina, the B50 Cabriolet was a four-seat comfortable cruiser.
-It is powered by a 1,754cc engine.
-The majority of the production was done between 1950 and 1952.
-Some cars had an improved B52 platform which came with the 2.0-litre engine of the B20/B21.
-In total Lancia built only 98 B52 chassis, the last of which was delivered in 1953.
+Produced in a small number, around 265, by cabriolet-specialist Pinin Farina, it was a four-seat comfortable cruiser, powered by a 1,754cc engine.
+Most were produced between 1950 and 1952.
+Some had an improved B52 platform which came with the 2.0-litre engine of the B20/B21.
+In total Lancia built only 98 B52 chassis, the last delivered in 1953.

 Lancia Aurelia PF200 Spider

 The PF200 was a concept car that debuted on the Pinin Farina (as it was then) stand at the 1952 Turin Motor Show.
-The show car was built for promotional purposes to generate publicity and was never intended for series production, although Pinin Farina went on to build a further six examples, some open, some closed.
+The show car was built for promotional purposes to generate publicity and never intended for series production, although Pinin Farina went on to build a further six examples, some open, some closed.
 The seven PF200s were slightly different from one another, although all featured the signature circular front air intake reminiscent of the North American F-86 Sabre jet fighter.
-The cars featured side air intakes and six exhaust pipes, while instead of stowing the soft-top behind the seats, like many open cars of the period, Pinin Farina arranged for the PF200's hood to fold down out of sight within the body.
+The cars had side air intakes and six exhaust pipes, while instead of stowing the soft-top behind the seats, like many open cars of the period, Pinin Farina arranged for the PF200's hood to fold down out of sight within the body.
 The PF200 used the chassis and running gear of the Lancia Aurelia B52.

 Lancia Aurelia Spider (B24)

 Produced only in 1954–1955, 240 examples of the B24 Aurelia Spider were built.
-They featured a panoramic front windscreen, distinctive 2 part chrome bumpers, removable side screens, soft top and Pinin Farina styling.
-181 LHD cars with B24S ('sinistra') designation; the remaining 59 cars were right-hand drive.
+They had a panoramic front windscreen, distinctive two-part chrome bumpers, removable side screens, soft top and Pinin Farina styling.
+181 LHD cars had B24S ('sinistra') designation; the remaining 59 cars were right-hand drive.
 All were equipped with 2451 cc V6 engines.
 Built on a 2450 mm wheelbase, the B24S Spider was mechanically similar to the 4th Series Aurelia B20, except for different air filters.
 All models had a floor-mounted gear-change.
-The dashboard featured one prominent and two small dials.
+The dashboard had one prominent and two small dials.

 In 2014, RM Auctions sold a "barn find" 1955 Aurelia Spider at auction for £500,000 ($805,154 USD).

 In 2014, Gooding and Company Auctions sold a restored 1955 Aurelia Spider for $1,815,000.
 In 2023, an unrestored Lancia Aurelia B24 Spider America 1955 sold for €540.000 at auction as a barn find.